This article was originally published in July 2017 and was last updated in June 2023.

 For example, if you are signing a five-year lease for 5,000 square feet and your rental rate is $30 per square foot, those three figures would be multiplied to find the total amount that the tenant would pay to the landlord over the lease period (5 x 5,000 x 30 = $750,000).
 Then that total amount the landlord receives is multiplied by 4% to find the tenant rep’s commission (750,000 x 0.04 = $30,000).

-This commission structure is normally the same for all office space transactions in Austin, whether they be new leases, renewals of existing leases, or expansions into a larger space.
+This commission structure is normally the same for all office space transactions in Austin, whether they are new leases, renewals of existing leases, or expansions into a larger space.

 What factors can affect commission percentages?